Furnace Creek, California: California Historical Landmark

 NO. 442 DEATH VALLEY GATEWAY – Through this natural gateway the Death Valley '49ers, more than 100 emigrants from the Middle West seeking a shortcut to gold fields of central California, entered Death Valley in December 1849.
 All suffered from thirst and starvation.
 Seeking an escape from the region, two contingents went southwest from here, while the others proceeded northwest.

-It is these emigrants who are said to have given Death Valley its uninviting name.
+Education

+It is in the Death Valley Unified School District for grades PK-12.